Dinosaur forests mapped

 The first detailed maps of the Earth’s forests at the time of the dinosaurs have been drawn up.
-The patterns of vegetation, together with information about the rate of tree growth, support the idea that the Earth was stifling hot 100 million years ago.
+The patterns of vegetation in dinosaur forests, together with information about the rate of tree growth, support the idea that the Earth was stifling hot 100 million years ago.

 High temperatures and possibly more atmospheric carbon dioxide caused forests to extend much closer to the poles and grow almost twice as fast as they do today.